 Should I pay by the hour, day or annually?

-If you are looking to hire a private chef, get in touch with Tiger Private.
+If you are looking to recruit a private chef or find a chef job, get in touch with Tiger Private.
 We have a wide range of chefs available immediately for temporary placements and permanent positions and can provide advice on how to hire a private chef.